steveknoblock/OoForm/README.md

 OoForm
 ======

-OoForm is an OO form handler based on a port of Perl CPAN CGI:FormBuilder
+OoForm is a form handler inspired by the Perl CPAN module CGI:FormBuilder.